Timo Maas: "Doom's Night", Loud and Pictures (1999–2005)

 Maas and Buttrich continued to do remix work, most notably remixing Tori Amos' track "Don't Make Me Come to Vegas", off her 2003 album Scarlet's Walk.

 The track was nominated for the 2004 Grammy Awards in the non-classical remixed recording category.
 The same year, Maas also remixed the Depeche Mode track "Enjoy the Silence".

-In 2005, Maas released his second studio album, titled Pictures on Warner Bros's sub-label Hope Recordings.
+In 2005, Maas released his second studio album, titled Pictures on Warner Bros.'s sub-label Hope Recordings.
 It was co-produced with Martin Buttrich over a two-year period in their studio in Hannover.
-The album featured many artist collaborations such as Kelis, Neneh Cherry and the Placebo lead singer Brian Molko.
+The album featured many artist collaborations such as Kelis, Neneh Cherry and Placebo lead singer Brian Molko.